England: Religion

 A form of Protestantism known as Methodism is the third largest Christian practice and grew out of Anglicanism through John Wesley.
 It gained popularity in the mill towns of Lancashire and Yorkshire, and amongst tin miners in Cornwall.
 There are other non-conformist minorities, such as Baptists, Quakers, Congregationalists, Unitarians and The Salvation Army.

-The patron saint of England is Saint George; his symbolic cross is included in the flag of England, as well as in the Union Flag as part of a combination.
-There are many other English and associated saints; some of the best-known are: Cuthbert, Edmund, Alban, Wilfrid, Aidan, Edward the Confessor, John Fisher, Thomas More, Petroc, Piran, Margaret Clitherow and Thomas Becket.
+The patron saint of England is Saint George; his symbolic cross is included in the flag of England.
+There are many other English and associated saints, including Cuthbert, Edmund, Alban, Wilfrid, Aidan, Edward the Confessor, John Fisher, Thomas More, Petroc, Piran, Margaret Clitherow and Thomas Becket.
 There are non-Christian religions practised.
 Jews have a history of a small minority on the island since 1070.
-They were expelled from England in 1290 following the Edict of Expulsion, only to be allowed back in 1656.
+They were expelled from England in 1290 following the Edict of Expulsion, and were allowed back in 1656.

 Especially since the 1950s, religions from the former British colonies have grown in numbers, due to immigration.
 Islam is the most common of these, now accounting for around 5% of the population in England.
-Hinduism, Sikhism and Buddhism are next in number, adding up to 2.8% combined, introduced from India and South East Asia.
+Hinduism, Sikhism and Buddhism are next in number, adding up to 2.8% combined, introduced from India and Southeast Asia.

 A small minority of the population practise ancient Pagan religions.
-Neopaganism in the United Kingdom is primarily represented by Wicca and Witchcraft religions, Druidry, and Heathenry.
-According to the 2011 UK Census, there are roughly 53,172 people who identify as Pagan in England, and 3,448 in Wales, including 11,026 Wiccans in England and 740 in Wales.

-24.7% of people in England declared no religion in 2011, compared with 14.6% in 2001.
-These figures are slightly lower than the combined figures for England and Wales as Wales has a higher level of irreligion than England.
-Norwich had the highest such proportion at 42.5%, followed closely by Brighton and Hove at 42.4%.
+Neopaganism in the United Kingdom is primarily represented by Wicca and Neopagan witchcraft, Druidry, and Heathenry.
+According to the 2011 census, there are roughly 53,172 people who identify as Pagan in England, including 11,026 Wiccans.
+24.7% of people in England declared no religion, compared with 14.6% in 2001.
+Norwich had the highest such proportion at 42.5%, followed by Brighton and Hove at 42.4%.